kyadanarw/Fine-tuning_CNN_OCT_Classificaiton/README.md

 - scikit-learn
 <p>:heavy_exclamation_mark: The models were tranined using Kaggle's GPU.

+  #How to use
-  START HERE*** You may clone using git or download the repository and extract the files manually:
+  *** You may clone using git or download the repository and extract the files manually:
-- Once cloned, CD into the folder and enter `pip install -r requirements.txt`.
+- Once the repository is cloned, CD into the folder and enter `pip install -r requirements.txt`.
 - After installation of the dependecies, there are two options to evaluate or use the model.